mvanwinkleias/mv_automation_standards/doc/index.md

 * If the program failed, it should log that it failed
 * It should log that it's ending

+## Problems

+Problems encountered and detected typically fall into two categories:

+* Immediate Action
+* Deferred Action

+Unless it's otherwise a bad idea to do so (privacy, or another reason) problems should be logged.

+Problems requiring immediate action should write to stderr (which will cause cron to send an email).

+Problems that don't need immediate attention "aren't really problems", they're just things you need to get around doing, and those should be written to an output file.

 ## Successive Runs